-The Criminal Justice program at Norwich emphasizes the importance of evidence-based knowledge in understanding crime policy, programs and practice.
+Norwich University’s Criminal Justice Program emphasizes the importance of evidence-based knowledge in understanding crime policy, programs and practice.
 It also strives to cultivate commitment to the principles of justice, ethics, public service and the development of leadership skills.

-Faculty of the School of Justice Studies & Sociology provide students with opportunities to learn, conduct research and observe law in action.
+Faculty of the School of Criminology and Criminal Justice provide students with opportunities to learn, conduct research and observe law in action.
 The program incorporates case analyses, police and court observation, field trips, simulations and guest lecturers by practitioners into the curriculum.

-The School of Justice Studies & Sociology offers internships, career counseling, travel-abroad opportunities and pre-law advising.
+The School of Criminology and Criminal Justice offers internships, career counseling, travel-abroad opportunities and prelaw advising.